“The truth wears a lot of different hats in New Orleans,” said a panelist at the Words & Music Conference 2016.

 Maurice Carlos Ruffin, New Orleans writer, attorney, and founding member of the city’s Peauxdunque Writers Alliance, said on the New Orleans noir panel: “Ghosts only wander the world because they’re upset … because they haven’t been allowed freedom and truth.”

 It wasn’t all about quotable writers, though.
-Southern and New York agents and editors spoke on panels as well as held one-to-one critiques with writers on their active manuscripts and book proposals.
+Southern and New York agents spoke on panels and held one-to-one critiques with writers on their active manuscripts and book proposals.

 The learning continued in non-conventional ways as Dr. Penny Morrill, biographer and pre-Columbian art history professor at George Mason University, delivered a presentation on William Spratling, a silver designer who rejuvenated Mexico’s silver industry, and who doubled as onetime landlord to William Faulkner.
 Then there was Chris Baty, founder of National Novel Writers Month – or NaNoWriMo for short – who traveled from San Francisco to tout the joys and frustrations of writing a full-length work in one month, and to share literary successes.
 NaNoWriMo challenges participants to write 50,000 words each every November, and has grown since its 1999 inception to 300,000 writers in 90 countries.